SpectoLabs/hoverfly/docs/reference/api.md

 ## GET /api/v2/hoverfly/middleware
-Gets the current middleware value for the running instance of Hoverfly.
-This is likely to be an executable command and path to middleware script being used.
+Gets the middleware value for the running instance of Hoverfly.
+This will be either an executable command, or an executable command with a path to a middleware script.

+### Example response body
 ```
 {
 	"middleware": "python ~/middleware.py"